 Many areas in the Baltic Sea Region, in particular its rural parts, are characterised by demographic changes, which cause particular challenges in terms of transport accessibility for various segments of the population.
 The situation is exacerbated by financial constraints of the public sector due to austerity measures, which limit the possibilities for subsidised forms of transport.
 This is not only problematic for the cohesion of the European Union but also for the social cohesion of local communities.
 The MAMBA project analysed and described these context conditions in a comprehensive manner and identified, developed, trialed and evaluated specific types of innovative solutions to such challenges.
 MAMBA was particularly interested in flexible, citizen supported (i.e. less state dependent), yet ecologically, socially and financially sustainable measures which are tailored to the specific national, regional, local, even cultural and topographic context.

 With decreasing and ageing populations in many rural areas in the Baltic Sea Region and elsewhere, it is becoming increasingly difficult to keep up public transport and other services that depend on mobility, such as home care or home deliveries.
 This reduced accessibility of services impacts the quality of life of people living outside urban centres.
-The MAMBA project aims to address this challenge by promoting sustainable “people-to-service” and “service-to-people” mobility solutions in rural areas.
-In practice, MAMBA partners will collaborate to improve the integration of existing mobility structures with innovative mobility solutions like citizen buses, mobility as a service (MaaS) and ride sharing applications.
+The MAMBA project aimed to address this challenge by promoting sustainable “people-to-service” and “service-to-people” mobility solutions in rural areas.
+In practice, MAMBA partners collaborated to improve the integration of existing mobility structures with innovative mobility solutions like citizen buses, mobility as a service (MaaS) and ride sharing applications.